Ford Truck Model Lineup & Overview

 Key Features

-It wouldn’t be a stretch to call the F-150 the most iconic pickup truck of all time.
+It wouldn’t be a stretch to call the Ford F-150 the most iconic pickup truck of all time.
 If anything, it might be an understatement.
-Innovation and incredible capability keep the F-150 at the front of the pickup pack, with segment firsts that include things like aluminum bodies and a hybrid drivetrain.
+Innovation and incredible capability keep the F-150 at the front of the pickup pack with segment-firsts that include things like aluminum bodies and a hybrid drivetrain.
 Versatility is key with the F-150, which is offered with 3 different cabs, 3 different bed lengths, and a whopping 5 different drivetrains.
-The number of drivetrain options grows to 7 when you consider the two that are offered with the Raptor, an offroad racing configuration of the F-150 that comes with your choice of a 450-horsepower twin-turbo V6 or a 700-horsepower supercharged V8.
-Whether engaging in extreme offroad racing, or taking full advantage of the F-150’s segment-leading 14,000-pound towing capacity, The F-150 handles whatever you need to do with ease, and there is a configuration for everyone.
+The number of drivetrain options grows to 7 when you consider the two that are offered with the F-150 Raptor, an off-road racing configuration of the F-150 that comes with your choice of a 450-horsepower twin-turbo V6 or a 720-horsepower supercharged V8.
+Whether engaging in extreme off-road racing or taking full advantage of the F-150’s segment-leading 13,500-pound towing capacity, the F-150 handles whatever you need to do with ease and there is a configuration for everyone.

 F-150 Lightning